Back to The Church in Exile

 • virtue is formed,

-The survival of Catholicism in our time depends more on families than on institutions.
-Your fidelity in the home participates in the preservation of herself.
+The survival of Catholic life in this time depends more on faithful households than on occupied institutions.
+Fidelity in the home participates in the preservation of herself.

-Every sacrifice you make for the true Mass places you beside Our Lady at .
+Every sacrifice made for the true Mass places the faithful beside Our Lady at .
 Every refusal of the is an act of fidelity to Christ crucified.
 Every defense of a priesthood is a defense of Christ the High Priest.

 The Mass is the battleground.
 Those who remain faithful to the Mass remain faithful to Christ.